Lucky Charms Rice Krispie Treats

 Ingredient Notes

-You only need 4 inexpensive ingredients for these Lucky Charm treats.
-See recipe card below for measurements!
+You only need 4 inexpensive ingredients to whip together a batch of Lucky Charms Treats.
+See the printable recipe card below for measurements!

-• Lucky Charms Cereal: The star of the show!
+• Lucky Charms Cereal: The star of the show, but you could make these bars with any cereal.

 • Butter: If you choose to use salted butter, only add an additional 1/4 teaspoon of salt.
 For an added depth of flavor, you can brown the butter for a slightly nutty flavor.
 Follow these directions for how to brown butter before adding in the marshmallows.